 Location: Portsmouth, Hampshire

-My sixth stadium of 2012 was on Saturday 3rd March 2012 at Fratton Park in Portsmouth, Hampshire.
+My sixth new ground of 2012 was on Saturday 3rd March at Fratton Park in Portsmouth, Hampshire.
 The match was Portsmouth vs. Middlesbrough in the Football League Championship.

 Fratton Park is located in a built-up area to the west of the city centre.
 The ground is half a mile from Fratton railway station and has been home to the club since they formed in 1898.

 The South Stand is a two-tiered stand which runs along the length of the pitch on the southern side of the ground and features the iconic mock tudor entrance.
 As the upper tier is built directly on top of the lower tier, the capacity is less than 4,000 and it is fairly cramped.
 On the opposite side of the ground is North Stand, a more traditional two-tier stand.
 With a capacity of over 7,500 it is the largest stand in the ground and there is plenty of space for fans in this area and this is where I watched the game from.